Skip to main content

 The SP1 Cluster is the official multi-GPU prover service implementation for generating SP1 proofs on the Succinct Prover Network.
 It can coordinate proof generation across tens to hundreds of GPU nodes.

 This page explains how to setup the SP1 Cluster using Kubernetes and generate some basic proofs using command line tools.
 There are several ways to deploy SP1 Cluster, with Kubernetes being the best option for practical, production-ready deployments that need the best performance.
 For a simpler deployment workflow, please refer to the Docker Compose installation guide.
+For an overview of cluster components and how they interact, see the Architecture page.

 Prerequisites